barumau/PanGlobish/README.md

 ### Let's work together!

-Dunish is meant to be a collaborative project.
+PanGlobish is meant to be a collaborative project.
 If you want, you can help in many ways:

 - Improve the documentation.